x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-config.md

 * Default: 2
 * Type: Number

-The "retries" config for the `retry` module to use when fetching packages from the registry.
+The "retries" config for the `retry` package to use when fetching packages from the registry.

 ### fetch-retry-factor